nandinip92/Data-Engineering-Projects/P4 - Data Lake Project/README.md

 If running in local mode make sure `data`(extract the zip files) and scripts are in the same folder.
 Add your own paths and credentials in `dl.cfg` file

+## License
+My Udacity projects that I have made to improve my skills and complete my Data Engineering nanodegree.
+Please don't use it to copy the projects.